sitegui/ejs-html/README.md

 * `filename`: used to name the file in render-time error's stack trace
 * `transformer`: a function that can transform the parsed HTML element tree, before the minification and compilation.
 This should return a new array of tokens or `undefined` to use the same (in case of in-place changes).
 Consult the definition of a `Token` in the [parse.js](https://github.com/sitegui/ejs-html/blob/master/lib/parse.js) file.

-This will return a compiled render function that can then be called like: `render(locals[, customRender])`. `locals` is the data object used to fill the template. `customRender` is an optional function used to render custom elements, see [custom-els.md](https://github.com/sitegui/ejs-html/blob/master/custom-els.md) for more info about it.
+This will return a compiled render function that can then be called like: `render(locals[, renderCustom])`. `locals` is the data object used to fill the template. `renderCustom` is an optional function used to render custom elements, see [custom-els.md](https://github.com/sitegui/ejs-html/blob/master/custom-els.md) for more info about it.

 ### compile.standAlone(source[, options])
 Like `compile()`, but returns the function body code as a string, so that it can be exported somewhere else.
 A use case for this is compile the EJS template in the server, export the function to the client and render in the browser: